xitu/gold-miner/article/2020/create-your-own-camscanner-using-python-opencv.md

 At the end of the day, a computer will learn by consuming data.
 And AI helps the computers to not only process, but also improve it’s **Understanding/Interpretation** by trial-and-error.
 So now, if we can combine the data from images and run complex machine learning algorithms on it, what we get is an actual AI.

-> One modern company who has pioneered the technology of Computer Vision is [Tesla Motors](undefined)
+> One modern company who has pioneered the technology of Computer Vision is Tesla Motors

-> # Tesla Motors is known for pioneering the self-driving vehicle revolution in the world.
+> Tesla Motors is known for pioneering the self-driving vehicle revolution in the world.
 They are also known for achieving high reliability in autonomous vehicles.
 Tesla cars depend entirely upon computer vision.

----

 ## What are we gonna achieve today?